revarbat/muv/README.md

     ./muv sourcefile.muv >outfile.muf

-You can use `-h` to wrap the output in MUF editor commands:
+You can use `-m` to wrap the output in MUF editor commands:

-    ./muv -h sourcefile.muv >outfile.muf
+    ./muv -m sourcefile.muv >outfile.muf